Ini, Nigeria

 Ini is located in the south of Nigeria and is a local government area of Akwa Ibom State.

 The location of the Ini Local Government Area covers the former Ikono Local Government Area and Abia State.
 It has a land area of 320,451 square kilometres.

 People

 The people of Ini Local Government area are members of the Ibibio people.
-Ibibio, Itu Mbon Uso/Nkari languages are spoken.
+Ibibio, Itu Mbon Uso and Nkari languages are spoken.
 As of 2006, the population is 99,196 in total with 52,644 male and 46,552 female residents.